HasnaChan/SLSession5Hasna/README.md

 <p align="center"><a href="https://github.com/HasnaChan/SLMeet3WebProgHasna" target="_blank">Hi, I am Hasna.</a></p>

 ## About this Project
 My name is Hasna Salsabilla Abdullah from PPTI 12 (NIM: 2502041211).
-I made this website to accomplished the task that my lecturer (Mr. Anderies) delivered to us as Self Learning Week 3.
+I made this website to accomplished the task that my lecturer (Mr. Anderies) delivered to us as Self Learning  Session 5.
 This website made with PHP Framework Laravel.
 The design inspired by Bootstrap and AOS.
 I also made some transition effect in this website so the readers won't get bored.
 Here is the interface of this website:

 ## Documentation of the website: